Circuit de Charade: Circuit history

 There had been local interest in motorsport racing beginning with proposals in 1908 for a race on a street circuit, although the proposals were never enacted.
-Efforts were renewed after the Second World War when the President of the Sports Association of the Automobile Club of Auvergne, Jean Auchatraire, and accomplished racer Louis Rosier designed a course by adapting pre-existing roads around the Puy de Dôme, an extinct volcano which dominated the city skyline.
+Efforts were renewed after the Second World War when the President of the Sports Association of the Automobile Club of Auvergne, Jean Auchatraire, and accomplished racer Louis Rosier designed a course by adapting pre-existing roads around the Puy de Grave Noire, an extinct volcano which dominates the city skyline.
 Construction began in May 1957 and the first race was held in July 1958 when an endurance race was won by Innes Ireland in a Lotus 1100, and a Formula Two race won by Maurice Trintignant in a Cooper T43.

 Originally, the 8.055 km long circuit was described as an even twistier and faster version of the Nürburgring.
 With a relentless number of sharp curves and elevation changes and with almost no discernible straights, the circuit was both feared and respected by competitors.
 The sinuous track layout caused some drivers like Jochen Rindt in the 1969 French Grand Prix to complain of motion sickness, and wore open face helmets just in case.
 Despite the numerous curves, the track was relatively fast with Chris Amon setting the lap record in a Matra MS120 with a 104 mph average during the 1972 French Grand Prix.

 In his 1969 book Motor Cycle Racing, Peter Carrick wrote:

 The French Grand Prix circuit at Clermont Ferrand was seen to be in complete contrast to the lap at Monza, when it was first used in 1959: the longest straight was 650 yd and a variety of really tight corners quickly demonstrated—or exposed—a rider's skill!

 The venue first gained international prominence when it hosted the French motorcycle Grand Prix in 1959, won by John Surtees riding an MV Agusta.
 The circuit would host the French motorcycle Grand Prix ten times between 1959 and 1974.
 In 1959, Stirling Moss competed on the track for the first time and declared: "I don't know a more wonderful track than Charade".
 Also in 1959, Ivor Bueb winner of the 1955 24 Hours of Le Mans, died following a crash at the Charade Circuit.
 The death would mark the only driver fatality at the circuit.
 The only motorcyclist fatality occurred when Marcelin Herranz was killed on June 1, 1963 during the 250cc race of the French motorcycle Grand Prix.

 Yves Montand in a scene filmed at Circuit de Charade for the 1966 film, Grand Prix.